-How do "protein-only" prions achieve strain variations ?
-And what is the use of a prion ?
-These are the questions we would like to answer.
+How do “protein-only” prions achieve strain variations?
+And what is the use of a prion?
+These are some of the questions we would like to answer.

-Although nature has been using prions for a long time, man only begins to understand their utility.
+Some filamentous fungi use prions to discriminate self from non-self.
 We are very interested in discovering new prions and elucidating their roles in cellular control.
 We will also exploit prions to engineer novel activities in a cell.
 This line of research could lead to novel biotechnological applications.

 Copyright © 2017 IMBCC.
 All rights reserved. |